zammad/zammad-helm/zammad/README.md

-[Zammad](https://zammad.org/) is a web based open source helpdesk/customer support system with many features to manage customer communication via several channels like telephone, facebook, twitter, chat and e-mails.
+[Zammad](https://zammad.org/) is a web based open source helpdesk/customer support system with many features to manage customer communication via several channels like telephone, facebook, twitter, chat and emails.
 It is distributed under version 3 of the GNU AFFERO General Public License (GNU AGPLv3).

 ## Introduction